longanisainhertaco/dpf2/docs/run_benchmark.md

 - `expected.json` – reference time histories and tolerance bands for current, voltage and neutron yield.

-Running the command produces a pass/fail dashboard and a PNG overlay for the three diagnostics.
-By default plots are written to `Validation/`:
+Running the command produces a pass/fail dashboard and an overlay plot for the three diagnostics.
+By default results are written to `Validation/<case>/` where both the plot (`overlay.png`) and a `metrics.json` summary of errors are stored:

 ```bash
 $ dpf2 run-benchmark unu_pff